Born 1950 in Dragerton, Utah; lives in Pueblo, Colorado

-UNLIKE MOST ARTISTS, Solano did not begin his painting career until he turned 40, and without any formal art training.
-Solano briefly attended the University of Colorado before being drafted and spending a year in Vietnam as an Infantry Sergeant.
+UNLIKE MOST ARTISTS, Nathan Solano did not begin his painting career until he turned forty, and he did so with no formal art training.
+Solano briefly attended the University of Colorado before being drafted and spending a year in Vietnam as an infantry sergeant.
 He returned and worked in a steel mill, then as a roofer, then as a waiter and bartender until he was hired as an illustrator for an advertising agency.
-Nathan eventually worked in Colorado and Florida as an illustrator and art director for several ad agencies.
+Solano eventually worked in Colorado and Florida as an illustrator and art director for several ad agencies.
 In 1989 he moved back to Colorado and began painting.

 Ann Korologos Gallery, Basalt, Colorado